Top 5 Things To Do On A Sunny Day

 Take a wander to Bearded Lake

 Headed towards Tywyn is a signpost for Happy Valley.
-About three miles along this road is the starting point for a 2.5 mile walk to Bearded Lake, a natural beauty spot above Aberdyfi.
+About three miles along this road is the starting point for a 2.5-mile walk to Bearded Lake, a natural beauty spot above Aberdyfi.
 This is a lovely walk with stunning views as you approach the lake.
 The lake is covered in water lilies from late June through to September.
-This is what is thought to have given the lake its name.
-However, it is said that a very large hairy monster lived in the lake and the name “bearded” refers to this creature.
-Legend has it that this monster was dragged out of the lake by King Arthur’s horse.
-The indentation in the rock by the lake is said to have been the hoof print from King Arthurs Horse.
+This is where the lake is believed to have acquired its name.
+However, it is said that a very large, hairy monster lived in the lake and the name “Bearded” refers to this creature.
+Legend has it that this monster was dragged out of the lake by King Arthur’s horse - the indentation in the rock by the lake is said to be the horse's hoof print.

 Dolgoch Falls